AnonymousSquid10/Space-clicker-Thecrapgame-/README.md

-# Space-clicker-Thecrapgame-
-Space Clicker is a simple clicker game.
+# Space Clicker
+Spam the "Click Me!" button for points!
+Post your highscore as a comment to be in README.md.